-NOTE FOR ALL WEB SITE GUESTS AND/OR POTENTIAL NEW CLIENTS: The first visit in my office is only for an evaluation to see if it is appropriate to establish a treatment relationship.
+NOTE FOR ALL WEB SITE GUESTS AND/OR POTENTIAL NEW CLIENTS: The first fews visits to my office are for an evaluation to see if it is appropriate for your needs for us to establish a treatment relationship.
 Therefore, any communication between web site guest and this therapist, or downloading forms from this site, does not guarantee that a treatment relationship will be established.
 While in my office, if it is determined that my services do not meet your needs, I will offer several referrals to you to explore.
 This author (Dr. Scott) does not offer therapy services via this web site.

 The following Informed Consent Form lists or describes my credentials, theoretical orientation and parameters of my practice, the limitations and benefits of counseling, parameters of confidentiality/privacy/privilege, duty to warn and mandated reporting of abuse, emergency procedures, my fees, cancelation policies, reasons for possible termination of the therapeutic relationship, and referral, etc. There is also a form for clients to fill out regarding personal information, during the admission process to treatment.

 Dr. E. Hitchcock Scott’s HIPAA NOTICE FORM: Notice of Policies and Practices to Protect the Privacy of Your Health Information

 THIS NOTICE DESCRIBES HOW MENTAL HEALTH AND MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED OR/NOT AND HOW YOU MAY GAIN ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 I. Disclosures for Treatment, Payment, and Health Care Operations